atirek-couture/CaiML-User_Guide/README.md

 3. Pre/Post process model script/template for converting user's input and model's input (`preprocess()`), and also for model's output and response sent to the user (`postprocess()`).
 4. Artifact storage in multiple formats, such as local storage, S3, and GCS.
 5. Serving endpoints are created so that it can be easily used in APIs.
-6. Monitoring the resources, metrics, and performance of the models, as well as auto-logging of metrics.
-7. Support for both A/B testing and Canary Endpoint Testing.
+6. Support for both A/B testing and Canary Endpoint Testing.
 The ratio/weights provided in CLI determine the type of testing:
     - Comparable ratio of requests represents A/B testing
     - Ratio where one portion is significantly larger than the other represents Canary deployments.

+7. Monitoring the resources, metrics, and performance of the models, as well as auto-logging of metrics.
+Serving-inference sends the statistics that include `latency`, `count`, and related API requests stats.
+Model-specific metrics can be logged while training itself, which will be displayed in the Experiment Tracking section.

 ### Getting Started